 #!/bin/sh if [ -z "$MODULEPATH" ] ; then . /etc/profile.d/module.sh fi module add bedtools/bedtools-2.20.1

 The Galaxy Package dependency resolver operates quite similarly when used in versionless module.
 Instead of looking

-for a directory named after a version, it looks for a directory ending in
+for a directory named after a version, it looks for a directory symbolic link named

 Environment Modules Dependency Resolver¶